georgemitenkov/GSoC-2021/README.md

 well as that people new to LLVM and who are unable to find up-to-date tutorials/resources elsewhere can use them.

+*Note: The aim of this document is to provide a **summary** of my GSoC experience, and not to describe implementation or design details nor the semantics of a byte type and a `bytecast` - that is the purpose of the blog posts.*

 ## Motivation

 It is common for compilers, and LLVM in particular, to transform calls to